elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

     width="500" alt="Screenshot of an Australian BioCommons training record in Zenodo highlighting the use of ORCIDs and DOI"/>
 </figure>

-**Figure 1:** The Australian BioCommons collates materials from their events and shares them via Zenodo where they are assigned a DOI and authors are identified via their ORCIDs.[View this record on Zenodo.](https://zenodo.org/record/6350808#.YkPhE25Bw3Q)
+**Figure 1:** The Australian BioCommons collates materials from their events and shares them via Zenodo where they are assigned a DOI and authors are identified via their ORCIDs.
+[View this record on Zenodo.](https://zenodo.org/record/6350808#.YkPhE25Bw3Q)

 ### 2. CLARIN
 [CLARIN](https://www.clarin.eu/) is a digital research infrastructure offering data, tools and services to support research based on language resources.
 Currently, the infrastructure does not have a centralised repository to store all the training and learning materials produced during the training events and workshops.